Updated July 24, 2023

 The importance of developing a fair relationship with your contractor cannot be overstated.
 This guide will help to ensure that you're in a mutually beneficial and fair relationship with your contractor from the first moment you reach out to them.

-The truth of the matter is: Not all contractors have your best interest at heart, and some are experts at doing the least amount of work for the most amount of money while still seeming like they're here to help.
+The truth of the matter is: Not all service providers have your best interest at heart, and some are experts at doing the least amount of work for the most amount of money while still seeming like they're here to help.

 And while communicating with your contractor is important, there are some things you shouldn’t communicate to them as a way of protecting yourself...